Magisk-Modules-Alt-Repo/data_backup/README.md

 ***#3***

-`-M` - forced creation of ***Multivolume*** backup on any storage device in exFAT format for possible coping and restoring from the external SD in FAT32.
+`-M` - forced creation of ***Multy-volume*** backup on any storage device in exFAT format for possible coping and restoring from the external SD in FAT32.

 This key is not obligatory at backuping directly on external SD in FAT32 because in this case the script automatically creates Multivolume archive up to 4GB of each volume.